rpearce/robertwpearce.com/src/blog/2015-10-14-freelancing.markdown

 title:   Freelancing
 date:    2015-10-14
 bgImage: http://s3.amazonaws.com/rpearce.github.io/toptal/mtn.jpeg
+description: Some thoughts on freelancing in the software development business.
 ---

 Sandy beaches; downhill skiing; coffee shop Hugh Grant-esque romance.
 When people imagine themselves leaving their corporate jobs and becoming their own boss, moving from project to project as a knife through butter, they envision themselves living the good life and doing so _on their terms_.
 This is absolutely possible to achieve, but as with anything, freelancing isn't all rainbows and unicorns!
 But we want rainbows; we want unicorns.
 How can we get to this point?
 Let's start at the bottom.